feaselkl/Map-To-Success/README.md

 # A Map to Success

+This repository provides the supporting code for my presentation entitled [A Map to Success:  Functional Programming for Database Developers](https://www.catallaxyservices.com/presentations/maptosuccess/).

 ## Important Notes!

 1. If you run the Docker version of this code, you will not be able to run demo 8, which uses a charting library to display charts.